laminas-api-tools/documentation/recipes/join-tables.md

 ### Creating a JOIN

-zend-db provides SQL abstraction, which includes abstraction for JOIN statements.
+laminas-db provides SQL abstraction, which includes abstraction for JOIN statements.
 Generally speaking, you will create a SQL instance, from which you will generate a `Select` object.